TL;DR

 Shared kitchens began to expand as a business model, with private companies establishing commercial kitchens that could be rented out to food businesses.
 They were usually located in urban areas and were used primarily by catering companies or food trucks.

-3. Finally, there are the modern day commissary kitchens.
+3. Finally, there came the modern day commissary kitchens.

 In the last decade, shared kitchens moved towards targeting budding entrepreneurs.
 Online platforms like KitchenShare began to connect food entrepreneurs with available kitchen space, making it easier to find and book commercial kitchen facilities on-demand.